menu icon

 Butter mints are often served at weddings and parties.
 They come in a variety of colors and are hard in texture until you pop them in your mouth.
 Then they become soft and melt in your mouth.

-I use peppermint extract.
-I also have peppermint flavoring oils (NOT to be confused with essential oil).
-The flavoring oils are more potent and require less, but the flavor is very similar.
+Use peppermint extract.
+This is not to be confused with peppermint oil.
+The flavoring oils are more potent and require less, but the flavor is similar.
+If using peppermint flavoring oil, you will need to adjust the measurement.

 Old Fashioned Butter Mints